kluiverjh/homepage/README.md

 In order to build a new image, run `npm run docker:local`.
 You can test it using `npm run docker:run` (use another terminal to stop your container) or `npm run docker:sh` to enter it.
 When you are happy with it, run `npm run docker` to publish it to the Docker hub.

 Since the reverse proxy needs to access the services, you need to specify their location.
-Typically, running outside a  Docker container, you would refer to `localhost:port`.
-However, inside a Docker container, you refer to a service by its container name, i.e. `container:port`.
+Typically, running outside a Docker container, you would refer to localhost:port`.
+However, inside a Docker container, you refer to aservice by its container name, i.e. `container:port`.
 For example, consider the following.

 ```yaml
   homepage: